-Floating as a tool for learningGive full attention to learning, absorb knowledge more quickly, and understand more deeply
+Floating is a great tool for enhanced learningGive full attention to learning, absorb knowledge more quickly, and understand more deeply

-The float environment is a powerful tool for enhancing learning, which can be used in several complementary ways.
+Floatation is a powerful tool for enhanced learning, and it can be used in several complementary ways.

 Firstly, the deep relaxation that results from the float experience fosters a calm mind.
-When your mind is calm you are able to give full attention to the materials you are learning from, and to absorb and retain the knowledge more readily.
+When your mind is calm you are able to give full attention to the materials you are learning from.
+You can absorb and retain the knowledge more readily.
 The cumulative effect of regular floating empowers you to study more effectively.
 It can provide stress relief, and can consequently also be an aid to exam preparations.

 However, the work of the navy SEALs does build on a body of scientific research into the effect of deep relaxation on learning, and some interesting studies specifically using float tanks.

-The floating group performed better on all three measures, but interestingly they outstripped the performance of the control group most dramatically on the most complex task: that of synthesising the knowledge into a new idea.
+The floating group performed better on all three measures.
+Interestingly they outstripped the performance of the control group most dramatically on the most complex task: that of synthesising the knowledge into a new idea.

 “There’s no question that the experimental group learned more, but where they learned is the most important point.
 People who floated learned at a different cognitive level.
-The results show that the more difficult the concept, the bigger the difference in performance of the two groups” said Taylor.
+The results show that the more difficult the concept, the bigger the difference in performance of the two groups”.

 Learning is not limited to the intellectual, however.
 The power of visualisation while floating to improve physical skills is well documented, especially among sportspeople.